Valdr687/Valdr687/README.md

 ## Hi there 👋

-Has had some IT classes, found it fun, now doing small projects.
+Has had some IT classes, found it fun.

 ## Projects